 Japan’s major religions remain firmly at odds with this modern (“Western”) lifestyle.
-Japan’s rapid modernization, and “Westernization,” has not occurred without resistance.
+Japan’s rapid modernization and “Westernization,” has not occurred without resistance.
 There has been a backlash, especially among rural citizens fearful of losing their traditional ways of life.
 In fact, the corruption wrought by modernization is a common theme in popular Japanese anime films such as Akira, Princess Mononoke, and Spirited Away.

 The roots of this ideological conflict lie in a long-standing distrust of modernization.
-In the early 1600s, Japan adopted a policy of commercial isolation in order to retain its national autonomy.
+In the early 1600s, Japan adopted a policy of commercial isolation to retain its national autonomy.
 To assure its freedom from all foreign influence, it curtailed all foreign trade in favor of domestic development, remaining isolated from the rest of the world for a period of over two hundred years.
 However, when Commodore Matthew Perry arrived in Japan in 1853, intent upon forcing the Japanese into both trading with the U.S. and granting it fueling rights in the port city of Nagasaki, the Japanese had little choice but to make concessions.
-Perry delivered his letter of demands to the emperor and, when he returned the following year for the emperor’s response, the might of his naval fleet assured Japanese capitulation.
+Perry delivered his letter of demands to the emperor and when he returned the following year for the emperor’s response, the might of his naval fleet assured Japanese capitulation.
 This marked the beginning of a new era in Japanese history.
 The sight of Perry’s modern fleet, coupled with various gifts he had brought to give them, including a miniature locomotive, spurred Japan’s industrialization.
 Exposed to this new technology, the Japanese, great cultural borrowers, quickly modernized their country, becoming both an industrial and imperial power in their own right by 1900.

 The Modern Contradiction

 Japan’s modern contradiction was born in this era.
 Although the Japanese embraced the modern, they did so without any real conception of what it meant to be part of a modern nation.
 Japan’s citizens dutifully accepted their new role.
-However, privately, they began to note an inconsistency between the Meiji ideal and the reality of their new, modern life.
-As citizens publicly strove to better the new Japan for their emperor and their nation, privately they began to strive for themselves.
+However, privately, they noted an inconsistency between the Meiji ideal and the reality of their new, modern life.
+As citizens publicly strove to better the new Japan for their emperor and their nation, privately, they began to strive for themselves.
 As it grew less clear what it meant to be Japanese, the individual began to emerge from the group in society.
 Critics, such as the novelist Soseki Natsume, began to condemn the selfishness developing in modern society.
 These were the seeds of Japan’s modern theological dilemmas.

 In Hiroshima, the unfortunate recipient of the first atomic bomb attack during World War II, atomic bomb victims have been united in their vocal criticism of Japan’s modernization.
-They argue that it was their government’s modernization, and its ensuing expansionistic war to further its own industrialization, that brought the atomic wrath of the United States upon them.
+They argue that their government’s modernization, and its ensuing expansionistic war to further its own industrialization, brought the atomic wrath of the United States upon them.

 Neck and Neck